amyreese/znc-push/README.md

     URI that will be sent with the push notification.
 This could be a web address or a local scheme to access a mobile application.
 Keyword expansion is performed on this value.

+    When using the custom URL service, this options allows you to specify the URL to send a GET request to, and has keyword expansion performed on portions of it, including the path and any query parameter values.

 *   `message_title = "{title}"`